Australia Registry Study: Melanoma-Related Deaths Increase at 0.8-mm Breslow Thickness

 SOURCE:

-The study was led by Aaron Bao, Department of Dermatology, Johns Hopkins University School of Medicine, Baltimore, Maryland, and was published online on September 4 in JAMA Dermatology.
+The study was led by Henry W. Chen, MD, Department of Dermatology, University of Texas Southwestern Medical Center, Dallas.
+It was published online on December 4, 2024, in JAMA Dermatology.

 LIMITATIONS: